Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

    tizen.filesystem.moveDirectory(directoryPathAndName, destination, true, onSuccess, errorCallback);
    ```

 - To rename either a file or a directory, use the `rename()` method.
-The following example changes file name to the `newName.txt`:
+The following example changes the file name to the `newName.txt`:

    ```
    var filePathAndName = 'documents/exampleFile.txt';